Oaxaca: Late 19th century to present

-During Diaz's rule, called the Porfiriato, a number of modernization efforts were undertaken in the state such as public lighting, first with gas then with electricity, railroad lines, new agriculture techniques and the revitalization of commerce.
-However, most of the benefits of these advances went to national and international corporations and workers and indigenous farmers organized against the regime.
+During Díaz's rule, called the Porfiriato, a number of modernization efforts were undertaken in the state, such as public lighting, first with gas then with electricity, railroad lines, new agriculture techniques and the revitalization of commerce.
+Most of the benefits of these advances went to national and international corporations, and workers and indigenous farmers organized against the regime.

-After the Mexican Revolution broke out, Diaz was soon ousted and the rest of the war was among the various factions that had power in different parts of the country.
-Various leaders such as Francisco I. Madero, Victoriano Huerta and Venustiano Carranza came to the state during this time.
-However; the most important force in the area was the Liberation Army of the South under Emiliano Zapata.
-This army would ally and fight against the previous leaders, especially Venustiano Carranza, and hold various portions of the state until 1920.
+After the Mexican Revolution broke out, Díaz was soon ousted and the rest of the war was among the various factions that had power in different parts of the country.
+Various leaders such as Francisco I. Madero, Victoriano Huerta and Venustiano Carranza came to the state during this time, but the most important force in the area was the Liberation Army of the South under Emiliano Zapata.
+This army allied with and fought against the previous leaders, especially Venustiano Carranza, and held various portions of the state until 1920.
 At the end of the Revolution, a new state constitution was written and accepted in 1922.

-A series of major disasters occurred in the state from the 1920s to the 1940s.
+A series of major disasters occurred in Oaxaca from the 1920s to the 1940s.
 In 1928, a series of earthquakes destroyed many of the buildings in the capital.
-A much larger earthquake in 1931, was the largest in the state's history, devastating a number of cities along the coast.
-The 1930s brought the Great Depression, which along with the disasters, prompted wide scale migration to Mexico City.
+A much larger earthquake in 1931 was the largest in the state's history, devastating a number of cities along the coast.
+The 1930s brought the Great Depression, which along with the disasters, prompted wide-scale migration to Mexico City.
 In 1944, torrential rains caused extensive flooding in the Tuxtepec region, resulting in hundreds of deaths.

 In the 1940s and 1950s, new infrastructure projects were begun.
 These included the Izúcar-Tehuantepec section of the Panamerican Highway and the construction of the Miguel Alemán Dam.
 From the 1980s to the present, there has been much development of the tourism industry in the state.
 This tourism, as well as the population growth of the capital, prompted the construction of the Oaxaca-Mexico City highway in 1994.
 Development of tourism has been strongest in the Central Valleys area surrounding the capital, with secondary developments in Huatulco and other locations along the coast.
 This development was threatened by violence associated with the 2006 uprising, which severely curtailed the number of incoming tourists for several years.